Timeline

 2019

-Spain: The Civil and Commercial Chamber of the Superior Court of Justice of Madrid appoints Dr. Gonzalo Stampa as the arbitrator for the case.
+Spain: The High Court of Justice of Madrid appoints Dr. Gonzalo Stampa as the arbitrator for the case.

 2017

-UK: The claimants - self-proclaimed ‘heirs’ to the Sultan of Sulu -, through their legal counsel, approach the UK Foreign and Commonwealth Office (FCO) about a supposed breach of the 1878 Agreement.
-The FCO dismisses the approach.
+UK: The Claimants, self-proclaimed ‘heirs’ to the Sultan of Sulu, approach the UK Foreign and Commonwealth Office (FCO) alleging a breach of the 1878 Agreement.
+The FCO dismisses the claim.

 2013